Overview

 Editing a Stream

-Use this procedure to modify stream details to update filters or descriptions as needed.
+Use this procedure to modify stream details, such as filters or descriptions.

 To modify stream details: